-Trigger thumb is among the many common conditions we treat treat via occupational therapy and trigger thumb release surgery at Proliance Hand, Wrist and Elbow Physicians.
-We recently posted an exposé on the world of trigger fingers, so now we are covering trigger thumbs.
-As with trigger fingers, trigger thumb patients typically experience a click or locking sensation in the afflicted finger or thumb as the hand goes from a grip position to an open palm or vice versa.
-While the exact cause is not known, trigger digits are thought to be due to overuse or repetitive activities.
-They can be associated with other conditions, like diabetes or carpal tunnel syndrome, but can also be present by themselves.
+Trigger thumb is among the many common conditions we treat via occupational therapy and trigger thumb release surgery at Proliance Hand, Wrist and Elbow Physicians.
+As with trigger fingers, trigger thumb patients typically experience a click or locking sensation in the afflicted thumb as the hand goes from a grip position to an open palm or vice versa.
+Experts believe that overuse or repetitive activities may cause trigger digits, even though the exact cause remains unknown.
+While they often associate with other conditions such as diabetes or carpal tunnel syndrome, they can also exist independently.
 Trigger fingers and thumbs can be particularly bothersome in the morning as they often become “stuck” overnight.

 Why is my thumb clicking and painful?

-What do we know about the treatment of trigger thumbs?
+What do we know about trigger thumb release treatment?

-Despite the fact that finger and thumb triggering is one of the most common issues a hand surgeon sees, there are estimates of over 200,000 cases of trigger digits per year, trigger thumbs seem to always get lumped together with fingers and there are limited studies on trigger thumbs alone.
+Despite the fact that finger and thumb triggering is one of the most common issues a hand surgeon sees, trigger thumbs seem to always get lumped together with fingers.
+There are limited studies on trigger thumbs alone.
 Conservative management is very similar to trigger fingers and can include patient observation, splinting, anti-inflammatory medications, and corticosteroid injections.

-Much like trigger fingers, the natural history has been studied for trigger thumbs and there are reports of complete symptom resolution at an average of 6.8 months without any particular treatment.
-The results of splinting, corticosteroid injections, and anti-inflammatory medications were discussed in our series on trigger fingers and most studies do not isolate trigger thumbs alone.
-Unfortunately, many patients do not see relief with any conservative management and elect to proceed with trigger thumb release.
+Much like trigger fingers, natural history has been studied for trigger thumbs and there are reports of complete symptom resolution at an average of 6.8 months without any particular treatment.
+Unfortunately, many patients do not see relief with any conservative management and they elect to proceed with trigger thumb release.

-When should we perform a trigger thumb release?
+When should trigger thumb release surgery be performed?

-While some surgeons still perform and advocate percutaneous trigger thumb releases, there is a well-documented complication of nerve injury of approximately 5.7% with a percutaneous approach to trigger thumb release.
+While some surgeons perform and advocate percutaneous trigger thumb releases, nerve injury complications do occur in approximately 5.7% of these procedures.
 The 2020 American Society for Surgery of the Hand president Martin Boyer once wrote a commentary that summarizes the current nature of percutaneous trigger thumb releases: “Percutaneous release adds an unnecessary layer of risk and complexity to a treatment that is straightforward and has withstood the test of time.”
 So while many surgeons continue to advocate for percutaneous trigger thumb release, it may be that the latest and greatest is not an improvement on the tried and true!

 How Can Proliance Hand, Wrist and Elbow Physicians Help?

 A consultation with Proliance Hand, Wrist and Elbow Physicians can help determine if your hand suffers from trigger thumbs.
-Our highly trained occupational therapists are onsite at our Kirkland and Bellevue offices for your convenience to see your hand surgeon and therapist quickly and conveniently.
-Whether it is time to try a splint or a steroid injection or surgery for your trigger thumb, our staff can help you make an appointment at any of our five convenient Eastside locations.
+Our highly skilled occupational therapists are onsite at our Kirkland and Bellevue offices for your convenience.
+Whether it is time to try a splint, a steroid injection or surgery for your trigger thumb, our staff can help you find relief today at any of our five convenient Eastside locations.